PHOTOS: Brooke Burton Photography

 Habib’s films have screened internationally at festivals including St. Louis, Brisbane, Brooklyn, Vail, and Pan African, and institutions such as the Barbican Centre, the de Young Museum, and Cooper Hewitt, Smithsonian Design Museum.

 Habib earned his M.F.A. from NYU Tisch School of the Arts, where he received the Oliver Stone Screenwriting Award and the Goldberg Play Prize.
 He is an alum of Sundance and ISF’s Building Bridges Fellowship, as well as the Warner Bros.
 Discovery Access Directors Program, Mentorship Matters Writing Lab, New York Stage and Film Workshop, and Gotham Week.
-He is currently developing a site-specific play for Montana Repertory Theatre’s Plays on Tap series.

 Special Performance Dates

-Pay What You Want Nights:
+Pay What You Want Nights: Wednesdays, April 22 & May 6

-Saturday, Feb.
-7, 2026.
+Opening Night & After-Party: Saturday, April 25.
 Read more about Dinner at The Avery.

 Show Times